godotengine/godot-docs/tutorials/scripting/gdscript/warnings/ENUM_VARIABLE_WITHOUT_DEFAULT.rst

 .. code-block:: none

-    The variable "%s" has an enum type and does not set an explicit default value.
+    The variable "my_var" has an enum type and does not set an explicit default value.
 The default will be set to "0".

 The default warning level for this warning is **Warn**.